ZipRecruiter raises $156 million to match job candidates with employers

 “[ZipRecruiter’s] sophisticated implementation of AI technology has established them as the foremost platform in the space,” he said, “having driven millions of employment matches — they’re truly poised to be the next internet marketplace success story.
 The growth of the business has been phenomenal, and we are thrilled to deepen our partnership with the company as they continue to improve the lives of both job seekers and employers of all sizes.”

 ZipRecruiter has more than 1,000 employees (up from roughly 150 four years ago) in the U.S., U.K., and Israel.
-More than 250,000 companies, including Ford, Netflix, Wells Fargo, and Burger King, have used its recruitment software.
+More than 250,000 companies, including Ford, Netflix, Wells Fargo, and Burger King, have used its recruitment software, and ZipRecruiter estimates that it’s accounting for about 10 percent of activity in the U.S. recruitment market.

 The company charges a monthly fee for job listings, starting at $250 for three active job slots.